 Side effects were similar between patients who received Jakafi and standard therapy.
 They included moderate anemia and thrombocytopenia (low platelet count).

 These findings suggest that for patients with PV who don’t respond to or can’t tolerate Hydrea, Jakafi is more effective than standard treatment.
 Patients on Jakafi had better outcomes in three important areas: hematocrit control, reduction of spleen volume, and improved symptoms.

 Jakafi appeared to more effectively help manage hematocrit levels than best available treatment, even among patients who at eight months had not reached the study’s defined levels for hematocrit control.
-At 12 months, 97% of patients receiving Jakafi were likely to have maintained hematocrit control; at 20 months, 87% of these patients were likely to have maintained hematocrit control.
-Patients receiving Jakafi also had a longer period before becoming eligible for phlebotomy: Jakafi patients weren’t eligible for a median of one year versus a median of just over five months for those on best available therapy.
-Patients who received Jakafi also had better control of symptoms overall that those on best available therapy, with greater improvements in tiredness, itching, and night sweats.
+At 20 months, 87% of patients maintained hematocrit control.
+Patients receiving Jakafi also had a longer period before becoming eligible for phlebotomy and better control of symptoms including improvements in tiredness, itching, and night sweats.

-In January 2020 doctors reported the long term results of the RESPONSE study after 5-years of follow-up.
-(3)
+In September 2021 doctors reported the long term results of the RESPONSE study after 5-years of follow-up.3,6

 - At 5 years, the probability of maintaining a complete hematologic remission was 55% and the probability of maintaining overall clinical-hematological responses was 67%.